Before you go

 I know you're looking forward to the beach and a frosty beverage, but DRIVE SLOWLY through Sonoyta.
 The police are notorious for catching people where the speeds change (frequently).

-It's far better to "waste time" crawling through town, than wasting a few hours at a police station.
+It's far better to "waste 20 minutes" crawling through town, than waste a few hours at a police station.
 Sonoyta's not that big of a town, you'll be on the open road soon enough.
 Once you've passed town, it will take less than an hour on the well-paved road through the desert.

 If you DO get stopped for speeding, please see our section on Local Police